latticexyz/mud/.changeset/tidy-pillows-learn.md

 "@latticexyz/entrykit": patch
 ---

-Attempt to sign the session wallet only after it has been successfully topped up.
+The login flow now only attempts to register the session account after it has been successfully funded.